toddledev/documentation/docs/11-formulas/02-the-formula-editor/index.md

 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-map-formula?leftpanel=design&canvas-width=800&canvas-height=800&rightpanel=style&selection=formulas.2q0_dN
 height: 19rem

-Check out how the map formula transforms each item in an array using a specified function, with the results displayed in a new array.
+Check out how the `Map` formula transforms each item in an array using the `Set` function, with the results displayed in a new array.
 @@@

 ## Filter formula